AdobeDocs/commerce-pwa-studio/src/pages/includes/auto-generated/venia-ui/lib/targets/venia-ui-declare.md

 : Provides access to the list of rendering strategies used by the RichContent component.

 This target collects a list of `RichContentRenderer` modules and builds an array of these renderers.
 Venia's RichContent component uses this array to render blocks of rich content such as HTML.
-Use this target if your backend system uses a customized content storage format instead of plain HTML in rich content fields such as product descriptions or CMS blocks.
+Use this target if your backend system uses a customized content storage format instead of plain HTML in rich content fields such as productdescriptions or CMS blocks.

-[routes]: `tapable.AsyncSeriesWaterfall`
+[routes] : `tapable.AsyncSeriesWaterfall`
 : Provides access to Venia's routing table.

 This target lets you add new routes to your storefront.
 You can also modify Venia's existing client-side routes, such as cart or checkout URLs.